Recurring Series

 If your club runs regular events -- a Thursday evening blitz, a biweekly rated classical, a monthly scholastic -- you already know how repetitive it can be to create the same tournament over and over again.
 A recurring series automates that work for you.

 Think of it like a calendar event that repeats.
-You define a tournament template once, choose a schedule, and TournaChess generates new tournaments automatically based on that template.
+You point the series at an existing tournament to use as a template, choose a schedule, and TournaChess generates new tournaments automatically.
 Each generated tournament is a fully independent event with its own registrations, pairings, and results.
 The series just handles the creation part so you do not have to.

 What is a Recurring Series?